 - In addition, learning and development teams need to solve and close the right learning and performance needs.
 They can do this by understanding the ongoing challenges and issues, employees and the business is having, which impact business performance and plan and implement training accordingly

 25:42 -What blending learning means to you and how beneficial do you think it is for the long-term success of any organization?

--Digital Learning is pretty much thought of as kind of linear or path based, it can even be thought of as less flexible.
-But it’s much more if it’s done right. the whole concept of digital learning is delivered by technology, It can be a course, an interactive PDF, a video business simulation, a podcast, an Online Social Forum.
+- Digital Learning is pretty much thought of as kind of linear or path based, it can even be thought of as less flexible.
+But it’s much more if it’s done right. the whole concept of digital learning is delivered by technology, It can be a course, an interactive PDF, a video business simulation, a podcast, or an Online Social Forum

 Listen to the episode now!

 Katie DaCosta is an International Learning Leader & Founder of Purple Nyx consulting.
 She is a collaborative and forward-thinking Business Leader and Strategist across Learning, Organisational development and Diversity, Equity & Inclusion (DE&I) Having worked across Global technology and service organisations.